influxdata/telegraf/plugins/outputs/librato/README.md

 If the point value being sent cannot be converted to a float64, the metric is skipped.

 Currently, the plugin does not send any associated Point Tags.

+If your account already supports [the new tagging API](https://www.librato.com/docs/kb/faq/account_questions/tags_or_sources/), you might want to consider using the `librato_with_tags` plugin instead.